 Believing plants have life and soul, he then concluded they have a nervous system hidden in their fibres.
 Fechner wrote of “spiritual nerves,” in the universe.
 He said there was an interconnection of celestial bodies with a unified web of light, gravity, and forces unknown.
 He said the soul receives sensations similar to a spider, which is aware of outside influences by its web, Fechner believed plants had nerves.
 He developed a type of learning called psychophysics, which revealed there was no separation between mind and body, and that the two entities are different sides of a person’s reality.
 The mind subjective, the body objective, he believed that all life is one and takes up different shapes in order to divert itself.

-Charles Robert Darwin also aspired to the theory that plants were sentient beings, moving at particular times of the day just as animals did, he theorized that plants had a brain and a nervous systems just as humans do.
+Charles Robert Darwin also aspired to the theory that plants were sentient beings, moving at particular times of the day just as animals did, he theorised that plants had a brain and a nervous system just as humans do.

 Professor H.J.
 Webber, a geneticist in charge of plant breeding at the US Department of Agriculture, believed Burbank had saved the world a quarter of a century in plant breeding time.
 On his farm in Seastopol, Burbank grew forty thousand Japanese plums, with a quarter of a million flowering bulbs, all at the same time.
 Burbank seemed to have a psychic understanding of which flowers would survive, and which wouldn’t, he knew instinctively whether a tiny plant would grow to bear the kind of flowers or fruit he wanted.
 To the naked eye of others, the difference could not be discerned, Burbank could do this with a glance and without any need for close scrutiny, as though he was somehow tuned into the plant.